The Bug Club

-The Bug Club is a Welsh indie rock band from Caldicot, Monmouthshire.
-Formed in 2016 by brothers Sam and Ross Willmett and Tilly Harris, the current lineup consists of Sam Willmett (guitar, vocals) and Tilly Harris (bass, vocals).
+The Bug Club is a Welsh indie rock band from Caldicot, Monmouthshire, Great Britain.
+Formed in 2016.
 Initially playing blues music, the band now has a contemporary indie rock sound and is signed to Sub Pop.

 History

 Sam Willmett and Tilly Harris met in school when they were 14 and quickly started playing music together.
 The band officially formed in 2016 while they were in university when they were joined by Sam's brother, Ross.
 The name originates from Ross' childhood group of friends who collected bugs, which the band considered funny and named themselves after.
 Initially playing blues music written by Ross, the band mostly performed small gigs in Wales, including supporting Status Quo at a gig in Caldicot Castle.
 Early on, the band were joined by Ed Hayes on bass guitar and Dan Matthew on drums.

 The Bug Club self-released two self-titled EPs, one with the full lineup.
 The lyrics and visuals for the EPs were done by Ross Willmett.
 After the release of the EPs, the lineup changed, with only Sam Willmett, Tilly Harris and Dan Matthew remaining.
 They continued to play blues-style music at minor gigs in the Cardiff college scene for the remainder of the decade, gradually turning towards an indie rock style.

 They released their debut single, "We Don't Need Room For Loving", in April 2021, followed by the EP Launching Moondream One later that month.
 Both on Sheffield-based record label Bingo Records.
 Another single, "Checkmate", was also released to promote the EP.
 The cover art for the EP, singles, as well as every release since then was done by Ben Hall of Mr Ben & the Bens, as was the production done by Tom Rees of Buzzard Buzzard Buzzard.

 The band released their second EP on Bingo Records, Pure Particles, on the 12th of November, 2021, supported by singles "The Fixer" and "My Baby Loves Rock & Roll Music".

 The band started out 2022 by releasing the Intelectuals EP and touring the UK, as well as performing in Madrid.
 After releasing a double single titled Two Beauties, the band announced their debut album, Green Dream In F#, promoted by another UK tour and two singles, "It's Art" and "Love is a Painting", both of which were their most successful releases to date with consistent radio play and hundreds of thousands of online listens.
 The album was released on October 14, 2022, to critical acclaim.
 Around the time of Green Dream's promotion, the band signed to We Are Busy Bodies for their North American releases.